-As data breaches exposing consumer credit card, debit card and other personal information become more common, nearly half of cardholding shoppers say they're reluctant this holiday season to return to stores that have been hacked, according to a new survey by CreditCards.com.
+As retail data breaches become more common, nearly half of 985 U.S. cardholders polled by CreditCards.com say they’re likely this holiday season to avoid stores that have been hit.

 Forty-five percent of respondents with credit or debit cards said they would definitely or probably avoid one of their regular stores over the holidays if that retailer had experienced a data breach.
 Sixteen percent said they definitely would not return to a retailer if the store had been hacked and 29 percent said they probably would not shop at such stores.
 Just one in eight said they are more likely to shop with credit cards this season.

 The survey of a randomly selected 865 American adults who have debit or credit cards was conducted by landline and cellphone Oct.
 2-5 for CreditCards.com by Princeton Survey Research Associates International.
 The survey has a margin of error of plus or minus 3.9 percentage points.

 Major data breaches have been in the news regularly in the past year, as thieves have made off with sensitive data from millions of consumers.
 Big-name retailers whose data vaults have been plundered include Home Depot, Michaels and Target.

 People initially react to a data breach with fear, then may become numb, says David Just, professor of applied economics management and director of graduate studies at Cornell University in Ithaca, New York.
 “I’m guessing a lot of people have the initial emotional reaction of, ‘Wow, I don’t want to shop there anymore if they’re going to be that loose with that data,'” Just says.
 “Your initial response is fear.
 You feel like you’ve been violated.
 You don’t know what’s going to happen to your credit.”

 But consumers often realize later that they want or need to return to that particular store, Just says.

 Getting poll results.
 Please wait…